SHUNNIORR/bc-view-model-generator/README.md

 ## Features

-Extension for Bancolombia developers to optimice the developer time of the SVP team by a faster way.
+Extension to simplify the creation of view models and clean architecture templates

 ## Usage